UW-ASIC/Memory-Interface-Crypto/docs/general_test_plan.md

 ### Test Cases

 1. Reset / Idle: On reset, FSM outputs idle.
 2. RD_KEY Command: Translate to SPI read sequence; verify SPI start.
 3. RD_TEXT Command: Similar to RD_KEY; verify proper data routing to Command Port.
+8. Encryption Type: Based on encryption type set by command port, deteremine transfer length. for - AES: 128 bits (8 bytes) for text and 128/192/256 for key (TBD on how to determine key length)   - SHA: (TBD) for text, no key
 4. WR_RES Command: Translate to SPI write sequence; verify SPI TX.
 5. Data Handshake Robustness: Handle stalls on `in_spi_tx_ready` or `in_wr_cp_ready`.
 6. Completion Pulse: Assert done after `in_spi_done`.
 7. Reset Mid-Transaction: FSM returns to idle.
-TODO: Confirm if there should be a difference in behavior between read text and read key, and if so how to determine that

 ---